 FUNDING AREAS: Social justice, scholarship, arts, investigative journalism

 IP TAKE: At the local level, arts are a big deal to Logan.
-Your best bet is to submit an arts and culture letter of inquiry for between $25,000 and $75,000.
+Oftentimes a grantseeker's best bet is to submit an arts and culture letter of inquiry requesting $25,000 to $75,000.

 PROFILE: The Reva & David Logan Foundation is a family foundation based in Chicago.
 The couple met at the University of Chicago Law School and gave extensively to the arts, youth and the Chicago community during their lifetimes.
 Nonprofits can learn more about the founders (David Logan, who passed away in 2011, and Reva Logan, who passed away in 2013) on the foundation website.
 Current areas of support at the foundation are the arts, investigative journalism, scholarship and social justice.